Barbary slave trade: Origins

+North African piracy had very ancient origins.
+It gained a political significance during the 16th century, mainly through Hayreddin Barbarossa, who united Algeria and Tunisia as military states under the Ottoman Empire and maintained his revenues by piracy.
+With the arrival of powerful Moorish bands in Rabat and Tétouan (1609), Morocco became a new center for the pirates and for the ʿAlawī sultans, who quickly gained control of the two republics and encouraged piracy as a valuable source of revenue.
+During the 17th century, the Algerian and Tunisian pirates joined forces, and by 1650 more than 30,000 of their captives were imprisoned in Algiers alone.

 The towns on the North African coast were recorded in Roman times for their slave markets, and this trend continued into the medieval age.
 The Barbary Coast increased in influence in the 15th century, when the Ottoman Empire took over as rulers of the area.
 Coupled with this was an influx of Sephardi Jews and Moorish refugees, newly expelled from Spain after the Reconquista.

 With Ottoman protection and a host of destitute immigrants, the coastline soon became reputed for piracy.
 Crews from the seized ships were either enslaved or ransomed.
-Between 1580 and 1680, there were in Barbary around 15,000 renegades, Christian Europeans who converted to Islam, and half of the corsair captains were in fact renegades.
-Some of them were slaves that converted to Islam but most had probably never been slaves and had come to North Africa looking for opportunity.
+Between 1580 and 1680, there were in Barbary around 15,000 renegades, Christian Europeans who converted to Islam.
+Half of the corsair captains were in fact renegades.
+Some of them were slaves who converted to Islam, but most had probably never been slaves and had come to North Africa looking for opportunity.

 Rise of the Barbary pirates

 After a revolt in the mid-17th century reduced the ruling Ottoman Pashas to little more than figureheads in the region, the towns of Tripoli, Algiers, Tunis, and others became independent in all but name.
 Without a large central authority and its laws, the pirates themselves started to gain much influence.

-In 1785 when Thomas Jefferson and John Adams went to London to negotiate with Tripoli's envoy, Ambassador Sidi Haji Abdrahaman, they asked him what right he had to take slaves in this way.
-He replied that the "right" was "founded on the Laws of the Prophet, that it was written in their Koran that all nations who should not have answered their authority were sinners, that it was their right and duty to make war upon them wherever they could be found, and to make slaves of all they could take as prisoners, and that every Mussulman who should be slain in battle was sure to go to Paradise".

 Pirate raids for the acquisition of slaves occurred in towns and villages on the African Atlantic seaboard, as well as in Europe.
-Reports of Barbary raids and kidnappings of those in Italy, Spain, France, Portugal, England, Netherlands, Ireland, Scotland, Wales, and as far north as Iceland exist from between the 16th to the 19th centuries.
+From around 1500, the pirates also conducted raids on seaside towns and villages of Italy, Spain, Greece, Ireland, and as far away as Iceland, capturing men, women and children, and these raids lasted as late as the early 19th century.
 Robert Davis estimated that between 1 and 1.25 million Europeans were captured by pirates and sold as slaves in Tunis, Algiers and Tripoli during this time period.
 The slave trade in Europeans in other parts of the Mediterranean is not included in this estimation.
 However, other historians such as David Earle have questioned Robert Davis' estimates: “His figures sound a bit dodgy and I think he may be exaggerating.”